2023 Toyota Tacoma vs. Chevrolet Colorado

 Fuel Economy

-Check out the EPA-estimated fuel economy ratings of the Toyota Tacoma and the Chevy Colorado.
+Check out the EPA-estimated fuel economy ratings of the Toyota Tacoma vs. the Chevy Colorado.

 • The Toyota Tacoma 2WD with a 2.7L engine and automatic transmission has an EPA-estimated fuel economy rating of 20/23/21mpg (city/highway/combined).
 The 4WD with a 2.7L engine and automatic transmission has an EPA-estimated fuel economy rating of 19/22/19 mpg.
 The 2WD with 3.5L engine and automatic transmission has an EPA-estimated fuel economy rating of 19/24/21 mpg.
 The 4WD with 3.5L engine and automatic transmission has an EPA-estimated fuel economy rating of 18/22/20 mpg.
 Finally, the 4WD with 3.5L V6 engine and manual transmission has an EPA-estimated fuel economy rating of 17/21/20 mpg.[epa_2023_tacoma]